 Hà Tinh has 130 km of Highway 1A stretching from Ben Thuy Bridge (Vinh City) to Deo Ngang Pass linking Hà Tinh and Quang Bình.
 Ho Chi Minh Route is the second most important of the province.
 Besides, Ha Tinh enjoys Road 8 which runs from Hong Linh town to Laos and Viet-Lao highway from Vung Ang Harbour (Ky Anh dist.) to Laos.
 In 2007, a railway link to Laos was proposed from Hà Tinh province.

 Hà Tinh is among the poorest provinces of Vietnam with a GDP in 2008 of $420 per person.
-The poverty can be attributed to the harsh natural conditions with severe coldness in winter and extreme heat in summer, floods and storms every fall and unfavourable soil and natural resources.
+The poverty can be attributed to the harsh natural conditions with severe coldness in winter and extreme heat in summer, floods, and storms every fall and unfavourable soil and natural resources.
 A badly-operated district and provincial government is also a hurdle to prosperity.
-Agriculture, forestry and fishery take up 35.5 percent of total GDP and the province’s GDP accounts for 0.7 percent of Vietnam’s GDP.
+Agriculture, forestry, and fishery take up 35.5 percent of the total GDP and the province’s GDP accounts for 0.7 percent of Vietnam’s GDP.
 Hà Tinh takes slow steps in economic reforms through better signs in recent time are the incentive.
-Vung Ang harbour with some plants, factories and thermopower plant is becoming the most economic hub.
-Vietnam Steel operates an iron mine Thach Khe District.
+Vung Ang harbour with some plants, factories, and thermopower plant is becoming the most economic hub.
+Vietnam Steel operates an iron mine in Thach Khe District.
 An $8 billion iron and steel plant is being built in Vung Ang.